Packed-Ensembles for Efficient Uncertainty Estimation: Background

 \subsection{Background on convolutions}

-The convolutional layer \citep{Convolution} consists in a series of cross-correlations between feature maps $\vh^j \in \mathbb{R}^{C_{j} \times H_j \times W_j}$ regrouped in batches of size $B$ and a weight tensor $\vomega^{j} \in \mathbb{R}^{C_{j+1} \times C_{j} \times s_j^2}$ with $C_{j},H_j,W_j$ three integers that represent respectively the number of channels, the height and the width of $\vh^j$. $C_{j+1}$ and $s_j$ are also two integers corresponding respectively to the number of channels of $\vh^{j+1}$ (the output of the layer) and the kernel size.
+The convolutional layer~\citep{Convolution} consists of a series of cross-correlations between feature maps $\vh^j \in \mathbb{R}^{C_{j} \times H_j \times W_j}$ regrouped in batches of size $B$ and a weight tensor $\vomega^{j} \in \mathbb{R}^{C_{j+1} \times C_{j} \times s_j^2}$ with $C_{j}, H_j, W_j$ three integers representing the number of channels, the height and the width of $\vh^j$ respectively. $C_{j+1}$ and $s_j$ are also two integers corresponding to the number of channels of $\vh^{j+1}$ (the output of the layer) and the kernel size.
 Finally, $j$ is the layer's index and will be fixed in the following formulae.
-The main notations are detailed in Table \ref{table:notations}, in the supplementary material.
-The bias of convolution layers will be omitted in the following for simplicity.
-Hence the output value of the convolution layer, denoted $\circledast$, is: where $c \in \llbracket 0,C_{j+1}-1 \rrbracket$ is the index of the considered channel of the output feature map, $\star$ is the classical 2D cross-correlation operator, $\phi$ denotes an activation function, and $\vz^j$ is the pre-activation feature map such that $\vh^j=\phi(\vz^j)$.
+For simplicity, the bias of convolution layers will be omitted in the following formulae.
+Hence, the output value of the convolution layer, denoted $\circledast$, is where $c \in \llbracket 0, C_{j+1}-1 \rrbracket$ is the index of the considered channel of the output feature map, $\star$ is the classical 2D cross-correlation operator, and $\vz^j$ is the pre-activation feature map such that $\vh^j=\phi(\vz^j)$ with $\phi$ an activation function.

-To embed an ensemble of subnetworks, we leverage grouped convolutions, already used in ResNext \citep{ResNext_CVPR} to train several DNN branches in parallel.
+To embed an ensemble of subnetworks, we leverage grouped convolutions, already used in ResNeXt~\citep{ResNext_CVPR} to train several DNN branches in parallel.
 The grouped convolution operation with $\gamma$ groups and weights $\vomega_{\gamma}^i \in \mathbb{R}^{C_{j+1} \times \frac{C_{j}}{\gamma} \times s_j^2}$ is given in \eqref{eq:groupedconv}, $\gamma$ dividing $C_{j}$ for all layers.
-Any output channel $c$ is produced by a specific group (set of filters), identified by the integer $\left\lfloor \frac{\gamma c}{C_{j+1}}\right\rfloor$, which only uses $\frac{1}{\gamma}$ of the input channels.
+Any output channel $c$ is produced by a specific group (set of filters), identified by the integer $\left\lfloor \gamma c / C_{j+1}\right\rfloor$, which only uses $\gamma^{-1}$ of the input channels: